knowledge-summary/programming-book-summary/designing-machine-learning-systems.md

 - Utilization also depends on how fast you can load data into memory to perform the next operations

 Popular benchmark for hardware vendors to measure their hardware performance - [MLPerf](https://mlcommons.org/en/inference-datacenter-11/)

+### Public Cloud vs Private Data Centers
+Cloud compute is elastic, easy to use and can scale automatically, allows companies to build without worrying about the compute layer.

+As company grows, cloud cost gets high which prompts companies to moving their workload back to their data centers (called 'cloud repartition').
+Cloud repartition require nontrivial up-front investment in both commodities and engineering effort.

+Some companies follow multicloud strategy to leverage different technologies available (e.g. GCP/Azure for ML training, AWS for deployment).
+The strategy don't usually happen by choice.

+## Development Environment
+The dev environment is where ML engineers write code, run experiments, and interact with the production environment where champion model are deployed and challenger models evaluated.

+The dev environment is severely underrated and underinvested in at most companies.

+Example
+- Git for version control code
+- DVC to version data
+- Weights & Biases or Comet.ml to track experiment during development
+- MLFlow to track artifacts of models when deploying them
+- GitHub actions for CI/CD

+Claypot AI is working on a platform that can help version and track all ML workflows in one place

+It is important to standardise dev environments
+- Dependency - using `requirements.txt`
+- Python version
+- Local vs cloud environment (e.g. Amazon SageMaker Studio)

+Benefits
+- Make IT support easier
+- Convenient for remote work
+- Help with security
+- Reduces the gap between dev and prod environment

+Cloud Dev environemtn might require some initial investments
+- Educate employees on cloud hygiene
+- Establishing secure connections to cloud
+- Security compliance
+- Avoiding wasteful cloud usage

+### IDE
+IDE is the editor where you write your code.

+Example
+- Native apps: VS Code, Vim
+- Browser-based: AWS Cloud9, GitHub Codespaces

+Notebook is stateful, but the order can be messy.

+Tools for notebook:
+- [PaperMill](https://github.com/nteract/papermill) - parameterizing, executing, and analyzing Jupyter Notebook
+- [Commutor](https://github.com/nteract/commuter) - A notebook hub for viewing, finding, and sharing notebooks within an organization.
+- [nbdev](https://nbdev.fast.ai/) - A notebook-driven development platform

+### Containers
+In production, your environment is inherently stateless and new instances require new dependencies installations.

+Docker is designed to solve the problem to re-create an environment on any new instance

+In Docker, you create a Dockerfile with instructions.
+Running Dockerfile gives you a Docker image.
+Running Docker image gives you a Docker container.

+Docker image can be build from sctratch or from existing Docker image.

+Container registry (e.g. Dockre Hub, AWS ECR) is where you can share or find Docker image